Update (21/12/2024): We have plenty of stock of all our products, find us also in and Shop now

 The board includes 3 status LEDs, which indicate that:

-• GPS FIX: u-blox default configuration for TIMEPULSE pin is used: OFF when no fix, 1-pulse-per-second when valid position.
+• GPS FIX: u-blox default configuration for Timepulse pin is used: OFF when no fix, 1-pulse-per-second when valid position.

 • NO RTK: u-blox default configuration for RTK_STAT pin is used: OFF when RTK fix, blinking when receiving RTCM data, ON when no correction.